riteshbangal/istio/NOTES.md

 - Along with virtual services, destination rules are a key part of Istio’s traffic routing functionality.
 You can think of virtual services as how you route your traffic to a given destination, and then you use destination rules to configure what happens to traffic for that destination.
 Destination rules are applied after virtual service routing rules are evaluated, so they apply to the traffic’s “real” destination.
 - In particular, you use destination rules to specify named service subsets, such as grouping all a given service’s instances by version.
 - By default, Istio uses a round-robin load balancing policy, where each service instance in the instance pool gets a request in turn.
 Istio also supports the following models, which you can specify in destination rules for requests to a particular service or service subset.
+- Each subset is defined based on one or more labels, which in Kubernetes are key/value pairs that are attached to objects such as Pods.

 #### Is it possible to have a DestinationRule object without a VirtualService object in Istio?
 - Yes, it is possible to have a DestinationRule object without a VirtualService object in Istio.
 The DestinationRule and VirtualService objects are separate resources in Istio, and while they are often used together to configure traffic routing and behavior, they can also be used independently based on your specific requirements.